dylandoamaral/qush/README.md

 the flag shows the helper of qush.

-it also can help you to see what is the current preset used by qush.

-### The flag -P or --preset
+### The flag -C or --config

-the flag shows the current preset used by qush.
+the flag shows the current config used by qush.

 ### The flag -S or --source

-the flag allows you to add only several source files inside the commit.
+the flag allows you to add only several source files/folders inside the commit.

 for example: